New Vision (electoral alliance)

 The number of independent candidates in the New Vision alliance subsequently rose to 20.

 A different political party called Fís Nua, which means "New Vision" in Irish, also ran candidates in the 2011 general election.
 Eamonn Blaney stated that he was "unaware of the existence" of Fís Nua when he registered the business and domain names for New Vision.

 Results

 The candidates in the New Vision alliance received the following votes at the 2011 general election.
 One candidate, Luke 'Ming' Flanagan was elected.

 Political careers after New Vision

-Luke Ming Flannagan the only successful candidate in the general election went on to be elected as an independent MEP, for North-West in 2014 and re-elected in 2019.
-Padraig O'Sullivan was elected as a Fianna Fáil candidate to the Dáil in the 2019 Cork North Central by-election, he was re-elected in the 2020.
+Luke 'Ming' Flanagan, the only successful candidate in the general election, went on to be elected as an independent MEP for North-West in 2014 and re-elected in 2019.
+Padraig O'Sullivan was elected as a Fianna Fáil candidate to the Dáil in the 2019 Cork North-Central by-election, and re-elected in 2020.
 Sharon Keogan was elected to the Seanad in 2020 as an independent.